BioProgramming-Lab/PolaSim/README.md

 # PolaSim
- simulator of polarization in protocell
+ simulator of polarization in a protocell